lightning/bolts/11-payment-encoding.md

 ## Requirements

 A writer MUST include `amount` if payments will be refused if less than that.
-A writer MUST encode `amount` as a positive decimal integer with no leading zeroes, SHOULD use the shortest representation possible.
+A writer MUST encode `amount` as a positive decimal integer with no leading zeroes and SHOULD use the shortest representation possible.

 A reader MUST fail if it does not understand the `prefix`.
-A reader SHOULD fail if `amount` contains a non-digit, or is followed by anything except a `multiplier` in the table above.
+A reader SHOULD fail if `amount` contains a non-digit or is followed by anything except a `multiplier` in the table above.

 A reader SHOULD indicate if amount is unspecified, otherwise it MUST